mariodavid/sneferu/README.md

 ### Getting Started

-In order to use Sneferu, it is required to add the dependency to the CUBA project.
-In the `build.gradle` the following dependency has to added to the web-module:
+To use Sneferu, it is required to add the dependency to the CUBA project.
+In the `build.gradle` the following dependency has to add to the web-module:

 ```groovy
 configure(webModule) {